 At the time of me working on this blog post, I’ve been unable to find each individual ingredient list (the YSL-DE site has a blank space and the YSL-US only lists the matte formula), so I cannot compare more shades to confirm.
 From the boxes I have, I noticed Nocturnal Nude has both mica and synthetic fluorphlogopite while Restless Rosé does not.
 Since Restless Rosé is the one with more obvious shimmer, I’m not sure what to make of that.
 At the very least, I think it supports my idea of there being a slight difference within the satin range.

+The reason I wanted to go into the specifics of the shades is because YSL did not make all 12 available at the same time on any website, including their own.
 Even if all twelve were shown, nowhere during the first two weeks of launch had the full dozen listed as “in stock.”
 In fact, I only saw Spicy Berry (the darkest shade) available on US websites and the US was missing some of the lightest shades that were only in Europe and Asia.

 I’m going to put my tin foil hat on for a moment.

+Considering I saw sneak peeks for these blushes all the way in August 2024, and YSL’s parent company is the multi-billion dollar L’Oréal, I believe they were capable of producing the full range right at launch if they wanted.
+This should be the case especially because these blushes are intended to be part of the permanent range and are not limited edition.
 The liquid blush counterparts to these powder ones received both glowing and damning reviews, not just because of the controversy of misrepresenting how Lavender Lust would look on tan and darker models (before they replaced the promo photos), but also because the blushes have a lot of white in the base that make them appear ashy on people with dark skin, even in the tones of blush that would have normally looked flattering.
+Considering how quickly I saw the liquid blushes on sale, I wouldn’t say they flopped, but they might have under-performed.

 Speaking of the liquid blushes, there will be a shade extension with 03 Mischievous Magenta (left) and 15 Chili Crush (right).